MixnUP/pit-machine-learning/README.md

     pip install -r requirements.txt
     ```

-2.  **Run the forecasting script:**
+2.  **Run the Streamlit app:**
-    Navigate to the `forecasting_model` directory and run the script:
+    Navigate to the `custom_forecasting_model` directory and run the app:
     ```bash
-    cd forecasting_model
+    cd custom_forecasting_model
-    python forecast_electricity_access.py
+    streamlit run streamlit_app.py
     ```

-3.  **Output:**
-    The script will:
-    -   Print the forecasted values for the next 10 years to the console.
-    -   Save a plot of the forecast, including historical data, to a file named `electricity_access_forecast.png` in the `forecasting_model` directory.
+    This will open the application in your web browser, allowing you to input a year and get predictions, as well as view the forecast plot.